awei01/katsu-site-source/posts/2014-03-20-how-to-polish-your-shoes.md

 Now that you know what to do, I will leave you with this beautiful video of a shoe being polished (best with sound).

-If you need help coordinating your shoes with your pants or want to know what shoes to wear with your suit, contact a style consultant at info@9tailors.com
+If you need help coordinating your shoes with your pants or want to know what shoes to wear with your suit, contact a style consultant at {{ site.emails.info }}